tensorlayer/HyperPose/docs/markdown/tutorial/training.md

     Config.set_model_arch(your_model_arch)
 ```
 the other configuration procedures are the same with the integrated training pipeline.

+## User-defined dataset
+Hyperpose allows user to use their own dataset to be integrated with the training and evaluating pipeline, as long as it has the following attribute and functions:<br>
+* 1.**get_train_dataset**: <br>
+return a tensorflow dataset object where each element should be a image path and a serialized dict(using **_pickle** library to serialize) which at least have the three key-value pairs: <br>
+1.1 "kpt"-a list contains keyspoints for each labeled human, for example:[[kpt1,kpt2,...,kptn],[kpt1,kpt2,...,kptn]] is a list with two labeld humans, where each *kpt* is a [x,y] coordinate such as [234,526],etc<br>
+1.2 "bbx"-a list contains boundingbox for each labeled human, for example:[bbx1,bbx2] is a list with two labeled humans, where each *bbx* is a [x,y,w,h] array such as [234,526,60,80], necessary for **pose proposal network**, could be set to *None* for others<br>
+1.3 "mask"-a mask (in mscoco polynomial format) used to cover unlabeled people, could be set to *None*<br>
+* 2.**get_eval_dataset**: <br>
+return a tensorflow dataset object where each element should be a image path and its image id.<br>
+* 3.**get_input_kpt_cvter**(optional): <br>
+return a function which changes the **kpt** value in your dataset dict element,used to enable your dataset keypoint annotation being in line with your model keypoint setting, or combined with other dataset with different keypoint annotation.
+* 4.**get_output_kpt_cvter**: <br>
+return a function which changes the model predict result to a format that easy to evaluate, used to enable your datatset to be evaluate at a formal COCO standard (using MAP) or MPII standard (using MPCH).

 ## User-defined dataset filter
 Hyperpose also leave freedom for user to define thier own dataset filter to filter the dataset as they want using *set_dataset_filter* function.